Iteo/audoma/docs/usage.rst

         collect_serializer_class = MyCollectSerializer
         result_serializer_class = MyResultSerializer

-| It is also possible to define a custom serializer for each action in the viewset.
+| Additionally audoma allows a definition of a custom serializer for each action in the viewset.
 | This is possible for generic drfs' actions and also for custom actions,
 | created with `@action` decorator.

+| Variable name pattern: `{action_name}_serializer_class`
 | Example:

 .. code-block :: python